Dieppe Raid

-Operation Jubilee or the Dieppe Raid (19 August 1942) was an Allied amphibious attack on the German-occupied port of Dieppe in northern France, during the Second World War.
-Over 6,050 infantry, predominantly Canadian, supported by a regiment of tanks, were put ashore from a naval force operating under protection of Royal Air Force (RAF) fighters.
+Operation Jubilee or the Dieppe Raid (19 August 1942) was a disastrous Allied amphibious attack on the German-occupied port of Dieppe in northern France, during the Second World War.
+Over 6,050 infantry, predominantly Canadian, supported by a regiment of tanks, were put ashore from a naval force operating under the protection of Royal Air Force (RAF) fighters.

 The port was to be captured and held for a short period, to test the feasibility of a landing and to gather intelligence.
 German coastal defences, port structures and important buildings were to be demolished.
-The raid was intended to boost Allied morale, demonstrate the commitment of the United Kingdom to re-open the Western Front and support the Soviet Union, fighting on the Eastern Front.
+The raid was intended to boost Allied morale, to demonstrate the commitment of the United Kingdom to re-open the Western Front, and to support the Soviet Union, which was fighting on the Eastern Front.

-Aerial and naval support was insufficient to enable the ground forces to achieve their objectives; the tanks were trapped on the beach and the infantry was largely prevented from entering the town by obstacles and German fire.
+The Luftwaffe made a maximum effort against the landing as the RAF had expected, and the RAF lost 106 aircraft (at least 32 to anti-aircraft fire or accidents) against 48 German losses.
+The Royal Navy lost 33 landing craft and a destroyer.
+Aerial and naval support was insufficient to enable the ground forces to achieve their objectives.
+The tanks were trapped on the beach and the infantry was largely prevented from entering the town by obstacles and German fire.

 After less than six hours, mounting casualties forced a retreat.
-The operation was a fiasco in which only one landing force achieved its objective and some intelligence including electronic intelligence was gathered.

-Within ten hours, 3,623 of the 6,086 men who landed had been killed, wounded or became prisoners of war.
-The Luftwaffe made a maximum effort against the landing as the RAF had expected, but the RAF lost 106 aircraft (at least 32 to anti-aircraft fire or accidents) against 48 German losses.
-The Royal Navy lost 33 landing craft and a destroyer.
+Within ten hours, 3,623 of the 6,086 men who landed had been killed, wounded, or taken prisoner.
+5,000 were Canadians, who suffered a 68% casualty rate, with 3,367 killed, wounded or taken prisoner.
+The operation was a fiasco in which only one landing force temporarily achieved its objective, and a small amount of military intelligence was gathered.

-Both sides learned important lessons regarding coastal assaults.
-The Allies learned lessons that influenced the success of the D-Day landings.
+Both sides learnt important lessons regarding coastal assaults.
+The Allies learnt lessons that influenced the success of the Normandy landings.
 Artificial harbours were declared crucial, tanks were adapted specifically for beaches, a new integrated tactical air force strengthened ground support, and capturing a major port at the outset was no longer seen as a priority.
 Churchill and Mountbatten both claimed that these lessons had outweighed the cost.
 The Germans also believed that Dieppe was a learning experience and made a considerable effort to improve the way they defended the occupied coastlines of Europe.